Ageing in Place: How does living in Regional Australia change things?

 Where to find support

 For those living regionally, accessing appropriate allied health and exercise services is more difficult.
-Complicating this are many other barriers including the individual's knowledge of exercise prescription, self-motivation to participate, access to gyms or equipment, and the cost of accessing local services if they are available.
-Telecommunication initiatives like Southern Cross Care’s Better For Life in Country SA (BFLCSA) program and Telehealth services help to address these barriers.
+Complicating this are many other barriers including the individual's knowledge of exercise prescription, self motivation to participate, access to gyms or equipment, and the cost of accessing local services if they are available.
+Telecommunication initiatives like Telehealth services help to address these barriers.

-These initiatives make access to health and wellness services more convenient by using online technology to:
+These initiatives make access to health and fitness services more convenient by using online technology to:

-• Provide access to specialty care that is not available close to home
+- Provide access to speciality care that is not available close to home

 Sources: